 I got my first credit card before the internet era began, before credit-card issuers had websites that could be used to check balances and make payments.
-Back then, you could easily get in trouble with credit cards by charging purchases on your credit card while simultaneously spending the money in your bank account.
-If you didn’t carefully keep your credit-card receipts (and I often didn’t), you could be in for a shock when the monthly credit-card bill arrived in the mail.
+Back then, you could easily get in trouble with credit cards by charging purchases on your credit card while simultaneously spending the money in your credit union‘s checking account.
+If you didn’t carefully keep your credit-card receipts (and I often didn’t), you would be in for a shock when the monthly credit-card bill arrived in the mail.

 Here’s what could happen: Over the course of a month, I wrote checks for the usual rent and utility bills (remember, this was before the internet) and made some withdrawals from the old neighborhood ATM for walking-around money.
 (Being careful not to pay ATM fees, of course.)
 I also ate a few meals at restaurants, had some drinks at the local adult-beverage emporium, got groceries, saw a movie, maybe bought some clothes, picked up a few books or magazines, bought a tankful of gas for the car, ordered something from a catalog, maybe paid for a car repair or perhaps a large purchase or two — and I put all these purchases and more on the card and then … WHAM! … the U.S. Postal Service delivered the credit-card statement.
 I opened it and found the total due on the credit card bill exceeded what was left in my checking account.

 Sure, I could have avoided that if I had kept all the receipts and maintained a running day-by-day total of the credit-card balance.
 And that’s a great idea.
-Maybe staple the receipts to a calendar on the wall.
+Maybe staple the receipts to a calendar or tack them to a bulletin board.
 Seeing the total climbing into the danger zone is a warning to stop spending money you haven’t got.
-And yes, even in those pre-internet days, there was an 800-number I could call to check on the balance.
+And yes, even in those pre-internet days, there was an “800” number I could call to check on the balance.
 But the problem was, I didn’t keep track.
 Be just a little careless and there was soon more credit-card debt than I could handle by properly paying off the balance in full each month.